serverless/blog/posts/2017-01-17-a-serverless-windclock-at-the-lake.md

 This is where Serverless made sense to me.
 I just write my code and configure which events triggers my code to run.

-The complete code is on [https://github.com/douweh/windclock_serverless](GitHub).
+The complete code is [on GitHub](https://github.com/douweh/windclock_serverless).
 But it boils down to the following:

 A `handler.js` which exposes an `update` function which: